klapacz/sfsm/README.md

 # SFSM

+**Work in progress**.
 SFSM is schema driven finite state machine library for TypeScript.

 ## TODO